 5. DIVISION MERIT WINNERS.

 This award is for the lady or man with the most league match wins in the season except where there is a tie; the greater aggregate points will apply.
 The winner will receive a cash prize of £50

 6. CUP COMPETITIONS.

-Please note that player usage between teams does NOT apply in cup competitions.
-In addition all rounds will be limited to one match and played on a neutral green on a Friday, including the semi-finals and finals
+Please note that player usage between teams does apply in Cup Competitions as in 1(i)(c).
+In addition all rounds will be limited to one match and played on a neutral green on staggered Friday's, including the semi-finals and finals

 Games will commence at 2.00pm.
 No practice allowed.